huynguyen789/medical-transcriber/README.md

 - st_audiorec: Streamlit component for recording audio
 - whisper: Speech recognition model from OpenAI
 - anthropic: Python client for Claude API

-Let me know if any part of the README needs clarification!